 Unfortunately, the majority of the charge carrier pairs created by the light energy recombine in the boundary layer, and this limits the efficiency of silicon solar cells to less than 25%.
 However, if the charge carriers do make it out of the boundary layer, the potential wall prevents their return.
 If the outside edges of the n- and p-conductor layers are connected by a wire, these carriers can combine only in a roundabout way through the electricity consumer, because the resistance of the wire and even a consumer is smaller than that of the boundary layer.
 A single solar cell generates about one volt.
 Inverters are used for the transformation into altering current and for generating greater voltages.

-Solar Star is a 579-megawatt photovoltaic power station in California.
+Solar Star is a 747-megawatt photovoltaic power station in California.
 It had the world's largest photovoltaic capacity, when completed in June 2015, and consists of 1.7 million solar panels spread over 13 square kilometers.
-The leading position in the list of photovoltaic power stations has since 2016 the Tengger Desert Solar Park in China with 1 547 MW.
-China is now the number one photovoltaic power producer in the world in terms of total installed capacity and of growth per capita.
-As of the end of 2016, the United States, having almost doubled the capacity from the previous year, achieved 40 gigawatts of installed photovoltaic capacity.
-In the twelve months ending in August 2017, utility scale solar power generated 49 terawatt-hours corresponding to 1.22% of total U.S. electricity, see Wikipedia's page Solar power in the US for more detail.
+The leading position in the list of photovoltaic power stations has since 2017 the Baadla Solar Park in India with 2 700 MW.
+China is now the number one in the world in the growth of photovoltaics and as photovoltaic power producer in terms of total installed capacity and of growth per capita.
+As of the end of 2020, the United States achieved 97 gigawatts of installed photovoltaic capacity and generated bout 3% of total U.S. electricity by photovoltaic power, see Wikipedia's page Solar power in the US for more detail.

 Several criteria are used to assess possible applications of the PV system.
 The assessment of the economic payback is complicated by the fact that no accurate predictions are possible, based on state subsidies of PV power generation and the development of electricity prices.
 A more easily calculated parameter is the energy payback time, which is the number of years required for the PV installation to generate the same amount of energy (in kilowatt hours) that was spent on its production.
 A thin-film module system can pay for itself in about 2−3 years.
 PV power production with polycrystalline cells need 3−5 years, and those with mono-crystalline cells require 4−6 years.
 This assumes optimal sunshine conditions.
 In Chicago, twice these times may be required.
 The balance becomes negative when the calculated payback times exceed the estimated lifespan of about 20 years.